bentwheel/lgbtq-retirement-meps-analysis/README.md

 population one year after the landmark Supreme Court decision in *Obergefell v.
 Hodges* that effectively legalized same-gender marriages across the US.
-Despite the relative recency of this SCOTUS decision, several US states legally recognized same-gender marriages at the time.
+Despite the relative recency of this SCOTUS decision, several US states legally recognized same-gender marriages at the time, so the 2014 and 2015 PUFs do contain individuals in same-gender marriages even though same-gender marriages were not legally recognized nationwide until after the *Obergefell* decision.

 In the visualization and accompanying data table above, we see that the population-level estimate of the number of individuals ages 18 - 64 in same-gender marriages in the US is centered at 982,877 with a 95% confidence interval spanning from 666,223 to 1,299,532.
-The corresponding estimate for individuals in same-gender marriages ages 65 and up is 167,152, and is marked as potentially spurious due to a high RSE (relative standard error), largely as a result of small sample cardinality for this particular subpopulation.

-One external source we can use to externally validate this estimate is the [American Community Survey](https://www.census.gov/programs-surveys/acs) for the same year (2016), which places an [estimated count of individuals living in “Same-Sex Married Couple Households”](https://www.census.gov/content/dam/Census/library/publications/2021/demo/p70-167.pdf) (p.
-22) at around 1,000,000 individuals, which is consistent with our estimate (and associated statistical variability) of the same statistic.
+The corresponding estimate for individuals in same-gender marriages ages 65 and up is 167,152, and is marked as potentially unreliable due to a high RSE, largely as a result of small sample cardinality for this particular subpopulation.
+One external source we can use to validate this estimate of total same-gender marriages in the US in 2016 is the [American Community Survey](https://www.census.gov/programs-surveys/acs) for the same year, which places an [estimated count of individuals living in “Same-Sex Married Couple Households”](https://www.census.gov/content/dam/Census/library/publications/2021/demo/p70-167.pdf) (p.
+22) at around 1,000,000 individuals, which is consistent with our estimate.

 Finally, note that, in some years, the representative sample is so small for same-gender married individuals over age 65 that the computed lower bound of the 95% confidence interval extends into negative territory, which is nonsensical.
-Avoiding this kind of nonsensical presentation of statistical variability around an estimate derived from MEPS data is the primary reasoning given by MEPS for imposing the RSE restriction in their statistical precision guidelines.
+Avoiding the presentation of estimates that are too imprecise to provide any useful information is the primary reasoning given by MEPS for imposing the RSE restriction in their statistical precision guidelines.

 Displaying nonsensical error bars that extend into negative territory on the preceding visualization of population-level estimates is done for